bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Adam Ficsor: 00:29:52

-Lukas, CacheFusion is in the agenda.
+Lukas, CashFusion is in the agenda.

 Tim Ruffing: 00:29:59